Yousef-Majidi/Learn2Blog/README.md

 ## Bug Report

-To report a bug simply create a new `issue` on the repository with the following information.
+To report a bug simply create a new `issue` on the repository with the following information:

 - A short description of the bug as the title of the issue
 - A detailed description of the bug in the body